fnproject/fdk-java/docs/ExtendingDataBinding.md

 - If an empty `Optional` is returned, the coercion is not the appropriate coercion to be used for the provided data, and the runtime is allowed to attempt to use another coercion.
 - If the `Optional` contains an object, the coercion has successfully performed the required conversion.
 - If a `RuntimeException` is thrown, the coercion was supposed to work with the provided data but some kind of error has occurred.
-Because the data may have been partially consumed it is not safe to continue so the function invocation will be complete unsucessfully and no further action will be attempted.
+Because the data may have been partially consumed it is not safe to continue so the function invocation will be completed unsucessfully and no further action will be attempted.

 A common pattern for coercions is to first check that they can process the provided data into the required type, and return an empty `Optional` if they cannot.
 Then they can try to perform the conversion and wrap any exception (for example I/O exceptions) into an input/output handling exception.

 ### Creating an input coercion

-Let us write our first input coercion, which takes the body of the HTTP request and converts it to a String, but then reverses the order of the characters in the string.
+We will write our first input coercion, which takes the body of the HTTP request and converts it to a String, but then reverses the order of the characters in the string.

 We're going to use an Apache Commons library so let's add it to our `pom.xml`: